peterjmarko/llm-narrative-framework/CONTRIBUTING.md

     npm install
     ```
     This reads the `package.json` file and installs dependencies locally into a `node_modules` folder.
-*   **Pandoc**: A universal document converter used to generate RTF and other document formats.
+*   **Pandoc**: A universal document converter used to generate DOCX and other document formats.
 You can download it from [pandoc.org](https://pandoc.org/installing.html).
 *   **PDM**: The Python dependency manager.
 Install it once with pip (if you haven't already):
     ```bash
     # It's best to run this from a terminal *outside* of any virtual environment.